agaase/major-studio-1/undp/README.md

 ### Qualitative Asssignment -

-#### Causes and impacts of conflicts in Africa : What have Scholars researched?
+#### Causes and Impact of Conflicts in Africa : What have Scholars researched?

 With this project I try to understand what kind of research academic scholars have carried out around conflicts in Africa specifically related to its impact and cause.
 For this I analyse top 1000 search results from  [Google Academic Scholar](https://scholar.google.com/scholar?start=0&q=africa+conflict&hl=en&as_sdt=1,33&as_ylo=1960&as_yhi=2010&as_vis=1) for each year between 1970-2016.
 Each search result is analysed for its headline to understand its focus which is ultimately aggregated to find a larger focus over a time period.